jcrabapple/mastodon-bird-ui-catppuccin-mocha/README.md

 ## Installation for Mastodon instance admins

+This is assuming you don't already have BirdUI installed.
+If you do, you will need to make some modifications to your config/themes.yml.

 1. Copy the contents of layout-single-column.css and layout-multiple-columns.css and paste them (or one of them) to the **Custom CSS** in the Appearance settings in your instance (https://_yourinstance_/admin/settings/appearance).
 It might be recommended using the single layout CSS as "base" and use the advanced view CSS with browser extension (as it's desktop only anyway).

 ![Screen-Shot-2023-03-31-13-25-52](https://user-images.githubusercontent.com/1534150/229111630-c8975708-134b-4887-b259-a87857193387.png)